-Center for Pain Management specializes in the treatment of nerve pain and spinal abnormalities.
+Center for Pain Management in Indianapolis specializes in the treatment of nerve pain and spinal abnormalities.
 Our non-invasive approach to pain management includes physical therapy, psychological services, and medication management.
 If you need help with pinched nerve pain, please call us: (317) 706-7246.

 Depending on where the pressure is on a cervical nerve, symptoms may include:

 Non-surgical techniques can relieve pain associated with a pinched nerve or herniated cervical disc.